Robiquetia gracilistipes: Taxonomy and naming

-The large pouched orchid was first formally described in 1905 by Rudolf Schlechter who gave it the name Saccolabium gracilistipes and published the description in Die Flora der Deutschen Schutzgebiete in der Sudsee und Nachtrage.
+Large pouched orchid was first formally described in 1905 by Rudolf Schlechter who gave it the name Saccolabium gracilistipes and published the description in Die Flora der Deutschen Schutzgebiete in der Sudsee und Nachtrage.
 In 1912 Johannes Jacobus Smith changed the name to Robiquetia gracilistipes.
 The specific epithet (gracilistipes) is derived from the Latin word gracilis meaning "slender" or "thin" and stipes meaning "stock", "stem" or "trunk".

 Distribution and habitat

-The large pouched orchid grows on trees and rocks in rainforest, usually in strong light.
+Large pouched orchid grows on trees and rocks in rainforest, usually in strong light.
 It occurs in Malesia, including New Guinea, the Solomon Islands and Queensland, Australia where it is found from the Iron Range to Ingham.